 - Proceed with the Free and Reduced Price Meal Application.

-- Application will be processed within 10 days and updated school lunch account with new status.
+- Application will be processed within 10 days and will update the school lunch account with a new status.

-Option #2 - Paper Application - Print and fill out the materials found below and turn them into your school's office or the School District Office, 285 Blair Ave..
+Option #2 - Paper Application - Print and fill out the materials found below and turn them into your school's office or the School District Office, 285 Blair Avenue.

 - Who is Eligible for Free and Reduced Price Meals?